 This phase is a repeat of the previous phase, except that Qadim will destroy the west pylon and assign two Primary Bad Tethers and their associated six Secondary Bad Tethers.

 Phase 6 (20-0%)

 At 20%, Qadim will fly to the east pylon.
-Now, since players no longer need to reclaim Pylons they only need to avoid Qadim’s two knockback attacks: his large knockback from the east pylon and his shield knockback when he returns to the center.
+Players no longer need to reclaim the Pylons.
+They only need to avoid Qadim’s two knockback attacks: his large knockback from the east pylon and his shield knockback when he returns to the center.

 Note: While Qadim will not reshield at 20% health he will do the same central knockback.
-Players should stand outside of his central circle until this skill has cast.
+Players should stand outside of their central circle until this skill has been cast.
 He will additionally cast one final knockback, activating all players’ special action keys.